ngoctd314/books-note/Mongodb-The-Definitive-Guide/chapter7/NOTE.md

 ## Lession 2: Using $match and $group stages in MongoDB aggregation pipeline

 **$match**
-Filter for documents matching criteria
+Filter for documents matching criteria.
+Place as early as possible in the pipeline so it can use indexes.
+Reduces the number of documents.

+**$group**
+Create a single document for each distinct value.